Trips for all domestic travel need to be created and approved through workflow. ProTrav is available for the creation of domestic trips.

 Student Travel and Study Abroad

-International travel is currently limited.
-The university will continue to monitor travel risks and modify guidelines as conditions change.
+Following standard pre-pandemic travel requirements, the university will continue to monitor travel risks and modify guidelines as conditions change.

-Undergraduate, graduate and professional students traveling for a university purpose may submit an international travel registration request to International Programs for consideration.
+Undergraduate, graduate and professional students traveling for a university purpose may submit an international travel registration request to International Programs for consideration or enroll in a study abroad program in consultation with a UI Study Abroad advisor.
 Approved student travel is entered in the ProTrav system by International Programs.

 With community and statewide spread of the COVID-19 virus, we are working under the expectation that all university employees are at risk of exposure and therefore will not be expected to self-isolate after returning from travel at this time.